cloudmesh-community/fa19-516-174/project/report.md

 ## Conclusion and Future Work

 While this app that has been deployed is a simple REST based OpenAPI service, multiple AI services can also be implemented as a single application.
 Much more complicated tasks such as Data Visualisation and analysing Time Series can also be implemented.
 A more interesting application would be to create an image classification app.
 To make it more user-friendly, a front-page can be developed as well.
+I have also dabbled around with Chameleon and Oracle and hope to get a better understanding of the two.
+Travis CI didn't quiet work out for this project and I'm hoping I can integrate it in the future.

 ## References